-Pálinka, Hungarian fruit brandy, is a strong alcoholic beverage revered for its punch, flavor, and fragrance.
-Pálinka can be purchased throughout Hungary, sampled at restaurants, or ordered online.
-Some people make their own pálinka, and festivals in Budapest and throughout Hungary celebrate one of Hungarians’ favorite gastronomical delights.
+Pálinka, Hungarian fruit brandy, is a strong alcoholic beverage appreciated for its potency, flavor, and fragrance.
+Pálinka can be purchased throughout Hungary, sampled at restaurants, and ordered online.
+Some people make their own pálinka, and festivals in Budapest and throughout Hungary celebrate pálinka as one of the country's favorite beverages.

 True pálinka only comes from Hungary and is made with fruits native to and harvested from the fertile Carpathian Basin region of Europe.
-The drink’s history can be traced back hundreds of years, and it’s no doubt that ancestors of today’s Hungarians were plucking sun-ripened fruit from trees to ferment and distill it into a drink with impressive powers.
+The drink’s history can be traced back hundreds of years, and it’s no doubt that ancestors of today’s Hungarians were plucking sun-ripened fruit from trees to ferment and distill.
 Pálinka is strong, with an alcohol content between 37% and 86%.
 Authentic pálinka should allow the fruit to stand on its own merit without the addition of sugars, flavors, or coloring.

-Pálinka is made from harvest fruits, and in the past, making fruit brandy was a way to use up fruits that were not eaten at the end of the season.
-The fruits are collected and placed into a vessel or barrel then stirred to help the fermentation process happen.
+Pálinka is made from harvested fruits, and in the past, making fruit brandy was a way to use up fruit that was not eaten at the end of the season.
+The fruit is collected and placed into a vessel or barrel, then stirred to help the fermentation process begin.
 Fermentation takes place over the course of several weeks.